GiovaneIwamoto/hotel-reservation-prediction/README.md

 | POST   | /api/v1/predict | Submits data for prediction |

 The inference process comprises several sequential steps.
 Firstly, incoming parameters are received and subjected to validation using Pydantic, a _Python_ library designed for data validation.
 Following this, categorical parameters undergo conversion into a binary numerical format to ensure compatibility with the model.
 Subsequently, the _XGBoost_ model executes prediction operations on the transformed input data, facilitated by its ability to handle structured data effectively.
 Post-prediction, both the input parameters and the resultant prediction are recorded in the _DynamoDB_ table, facilitating traceability and further analysis.
 Finally, the API response encapsulates the predicted class determined by the model, thus completing the inference process.

+> [!CAUTION]
+> Credentials should remain local to your environment only.
+Never expose your credentials in any part of the code, such as in source files, comments, or commit history.
+Instead, use environment variables or secure secret management tools to manage and access your credentials securely.

 ---